Fitus/Zaloha.sh/DOCUMENTATION.md

 (e.g. in case of backups of backups): It will be ignored.
 If a backup of that directory is needed as well, it should be solved separately (Hint: if the secondary backup starts one directory higher, then .Zaloha_metadata of the original backup will be taken).
+Why be concerned about backups of .Zaloha_metadata: be reminded that Zaloha synchronizes to &lt;backupDir&gt; only files and directories and keeps other objects in metadata only.

 Corner case FAT uppercase conversions: The widespread FAT filesystem has been already mentioned as a source of challenges.
 Here is another one: The source